dekoza/mtgpl/docs/_sources/CSP.rst.txt

 :mtgtip:`Hibernation's End<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/9/093ab03a-99e3-4596-a19a-033845f77a93.jpg?1593275398|https://scryfall.com/card/csp/110/hibernations-end?utm_source=api>`
    Cumulative upkeep |mana_1| (At the beginning of your upkeep, put an age counter on this permanent, then sacrifice it unless you pay its upkeep cost for each age counter on it.)

-   Whenever you pay Hibernation's End's cumulative upkeep, you may search your library for a creature card with converted mana cost equal to the number of age counters on Hibernation's End and put it onto the battlefield.
-If you do, shuffle your library.
+   Whenever you pay Hibernation's End's cumulative upkeep, you may search your library for a creature card with mana value equal to the number of age counters on Hibernation's End, put it onto the battlefield, then shuffle.

 :mtgtip:`Into the North<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/9/79cea55d-8ef3-44a5-894e-967f1e97fc02.jpg?1593275405|https://scryfall.com/card/csp/111/into-the-north?utm_source=api>`
-   Search your library for a snow land card and put it onto the battlefield tapped.
-Then shuffle your library.
+   Search your library for a snow land card, put it onto the battlefield tapped, then shuffle.

 :mtgtip:`Karplusan Strider<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/4/44d27fdf-690b-4e93-8412-4f6fb0ed43db.jpg?1593275410|https://scryfall.com/card/csp/112/karplusan-strider?utm_source=api>`